Skip to main content

 2. Accessibility for Persons with Disabilities: An amendment in 1988, 36 years ago, added disability status as an included protective class.
 Federal law also requires that housing providers make reasonable accommodations for individuals with disabilities.
 This includes allowing service animals, making physical modifications to accommodate disabilities, and providing accessible common areas.

-4. Fair Lending Practices: The Fair Housing Act prohibits discrimination in lending practices as well.
-Its enforcement helps keep individuals from being denied loans or charged higher interest rates based on things like their gender or disability status.
+4. Fair Lending Practices: The Fair Housing Act prohibits discrimination in lending practices.
+Its enforcement helps keep individuals from being denied loans or charged higher interest rates based on factors like their gender or disability status.

-5. Affirmative Duty to Further Fair Housing: The Fair Housing Act goes further than just prohibiting certain practices.
-It also requires that housing providers and other organizations, including government agencies, actively promote fair housing practices.
+5. Affirmative Duty to Further Fair Housing: The Fair Housing Act goes beyond prohibiting certain practices.
+It also requires housing providers and other organizations, including government agencies, to actively promote fair housing practices.
 This means they have to also be proactive in eliminating discrimination.
-This can include things like providing fair housing education and training, conducting outreach programs, and implementing policies that foster inclusivity.
+This can include providing fair housing education and training, conducting outreach programs, and implementing policies fostering inclusivity.

 Black protestors marching for Civil Rights in DC